-In the problem of modelling input-output data of a dynamical system, three central aspects will be distinguished:
+In the problem of modelling input-output data of a dynamical 1.
+The set of models that is considered; i.e. the set of all

-- The set of models that is considered; i.e. the set of all models among which (a) best model(s) is (are) searched for, given the measured data; - 2. a parametrization, representing the models in the model set with (real valued) parameters, and an identification criterion that selects "best" or "optimal" - models from the set of models.
+- models among which (a) best model(s) is (are) searched for, given the measured data; - a parametrization, representing the models in the model set with (real valued) parameters, and 2. - an identification criterion that selects "best" or "optimal" 3. models from the set of models.